Overview

 • emergency management

-• sector and rural communities resilient and adaptive to climate change
+• building resiliency in rural communities and the agri-food sector, particularly where it pertains to climate change

-• equity, diversity and inclusion, such as issues faced by Indigenous partners and other equity-seeking groups
+• promoting equity, diversity and inclusion, and finding solutions to issues faced by Indigenous partners and other equity-seeking groups